padys/opentracing-tutorial/README.md

     ```
     $ curl -H "jaeger-debug-id: some-correlation-id" http://127.0.0.1:8080/success_success_success
     ```

     TIP: You should see some logs in yours three terminals...

-3. Open Jaeger-UI client app in web browser - [http://localhost:16686/search​](http://localhost:16686/search​) - to see chain of requests.
+3. Open Jaeger-UI client app in web browser ([http://localhost:16686/search​](http://localhost:16686/search​)), to see the chain of requests.

-4. Feel free to call other endpoints and modify code!
+4. Feel free to call other endpoints and modify the code!

     For example, try comment lines `tracer.inject(...)` or launch [http://127.0.0.1:8080/success_error](http://127.0.0.1:8080/success_error).
 Do you see difference in Jaeger-UI diagrams?
 Look at sent headers, baggages in console logs...